socarra/automation_assessment/documentation/TestPlan.md

 ## Bug reporting
-For this project, bugs / defects encountered will be logged in the GitHub project - in Issues.
+For this project, bugs / defects encountered will be logged in the GitHub project - in [Issues](https://github.com/socarra/automation_assessment/issues).
+Comments will bee added to any issues which will cause an automated test to fail.

 Bugs can be assigned a severity and a priority to help determine which need to be addressed before a product/service can be released, and which may be addressed later.
 The table below gives an overview of how we can label bugs.